-There are more than 30 SERPs features that Google and other search engines shows and being aware of it helps you better optimized for those.
+There are more than 30 SERPs features that Google and other search engines show and being aware of it helps you better optimize for those.

 Now it’s your turn.
 Out of which SERPs features you like the most and what’s other new features are introduced recently, let me know in the comment section.

 You can also check other resources given below to improve your search ranking and build a successful Brand.